What does “natsu” mean in Japanese?

 Let me start with the definition and meaning of “natsu”.

 - natsu – 夏 (なつ) : a noun meaning ‘summer’ in Japanese.
-In most areas in Japan, it refers to months from June to August or perhaps September.
+In most areas in Japan, this refers to a period from June to August or September.

-The definition and meaning are very simple and clear, I think.
-Then, let me explain how to use it through the example sentences below.
+The definition and meaning are simple and clear.
+Then, let me explain how to use this noun through the example sentences below.

 Example #1: how to say “summer” in Japanese

-nihon no natsu wa mushiatsui – 日本の夏は蒸し暑い (にほんのなつはむしあつい)
+nippon no natsu wa mushiatsui – 日本の夏は蒸し暑い (にっぽんのなつはむしあつい)

 Summer in Japan is hot and humid.